asynx-dev/www/docs/blog/20/3-mii-signal-bug-in-xilinx-fpga.md

 As can be inferred from the pictures, somewhere in the middle of the entire MII packet, `TX_EN` goes low.
 We can say that a packet transmission has finished and a new one has started but they are not two seperate packets according to my CRC calculations.
-Because they unite a packet, `TX_EN` should not be disasserted even for a single clock cycle.
+Because they unite a packet, `TX_EN` should not be deasserted even for a single clock cycle.

 Finally, for this bug, I have posted a detailed question on